Site Investigation

 GRS staff have extensive experience in site investigation design, implementation and supervision for a wide range of geotechnical projects including transportation infrastructure, water supplies, foundations, contaminated land and quarries in a variety of geological and geographical settings, both onshore and offshore.

-GRS use engineering geological models, combined with the required engineering performance, to evaluate project specific geological uncertainty.
-As a result of this approach, site investigation targets areas of potential uncertainty and therefore minimises project risk.
+GRS use engineering geological models in combination with the required engineering performance, to evaluate project specific engineering geological uncertainty and hazard.
+As a result of this approach, site investigations target areas of potential uncertainty and therefore reduce project risk.
+GRS undertake all the engineering geological logging of GI stations in order to maximise the information obtained.